datamapper/datamapper.github.com/docs/associations.markdown

   belongs_to :tag,   :key => true
   belongs_to :photo, :key => true
 end
 {% endhighlight %}

+IMPORTANT NOTE: With the above definition of the `Tagging` model, you won't be able to call `Tagging.get(...)` reliably!

+{% highlight ruby linenos %}
+tag_id, photo_id = 1, 1
+Tagging.get(tag_id, photo_id) # won't work reliably!
+{% endhighlight %}

+This is because currently, DM doesn't remember the order in which the CPK components (`tag_id` and `photo_id`) got defined.
+Doing `Tagging.first(...)` instead, will work like you expect it to.
+The only difference being that results won't be cached inside the Identity map!

+{% highlight ruby linenos %}
+tag_id, photo_id = 1, 1
+Tagging.first(:tag_id => tag_id, :photo_id => photo_id) # works reliably!
+{% endhighlight %}

+To get around this limitation for now, it's advised to *always* declare properties that form CPK components explicitly.
+You still need to declare the relationships too, of course.

+{% highlight ruby linenos %}
+class Tagging
+  include DataMapper::Resource

+  # The :min => 1 makes sure that the column types match.
+  # This is important for establishing FK constraints, at
+  # least with some databases (like MySQL).
+Note that this
+  # is only relevant in case you're using dm-constraints,
+  # which you probably should, at least with any RDBMS adapter

+  property :tag_id,   Integer, :key => true, :min => 1
+  property :photo_id, Integer, :key => true, :min => 1

+  belongs_to :tag,   :key => true
+  belongs_to :photo, :key => true
+end
+{% endhighlight %}

 ### Has, and belongs to, many (Or Many-To-Many)

 The use of Resource in place of a class name tells DataMapper to use an anonymous resource to link the two models up.

+IMPORTANT NOTE: If you ever plan to call `#get` on your anonymous join model, you're currently better off defining the join model explicitly!
+This is because with an anonymous relationship, you have no way of defining the CPK component properties explicitly.
+Have a look at the above section about "has n, :through" relationships, for a more detailed explanation.

 {% highlight ruby linenos %}
 # When auto_migrate! is being called, the following model